-Impairment assessment of (i) coal mine and oil properties, (ii) property, plant and equipment and goodwill of a chemical production project, and (iii) property, plant and equipment and goodwill of individual city-gas projects
+Impairment assessment of (i) coal mine and oil properties, (ii) property, plant and equipment of a chemical production project and (iii) interest in an associate, Shanghai Gas Co., Ltd. ("Shanghai Gas")

-Refer to notes 4(a), 7, 16, 19, 21 and 22 to the consolidated financial statements
+Refer to notes 4(a), 16, and 21 to the consolidated financial statements

-In relation to the new energy business segment, the Group owned a coal mine in the Chinese mainland and oil properties in Thailand which were engaged in the exploration, drilling and sale of crude oil.
-The Group also operated a chemical production project in the Chinese mainland which was engaged in production of coal related chemical products.
-The carrying values of the coal mine and oil properties are mainly included under "mining and oil properties" of HK\$2.1 billion of property, plant and equipment and the carrying values of the property, plant and equipment and goodwill of the chemical production project were HK\$2.9 billion as at 31st December 2021.
-In consideration of the prices of the primary inputs/outputs (where applicable) of these projects, namely coal, oil, and coal related chemical products were volatile during the year, management considered there were impairment indicators and performed impairment assessments on these assets.
-Based on the results of the impairment assessments, provision for impairment against property, plant and equipment of HK\$731.0 million and goodwill of HK\$25.1 million for the chemical production project was recognised in the consolidated income statement for the year ended 31st December 2021.
+In relation to the new energy business segment, the Group owned a coal mine in Chinese mainland and oil properties in Thailand which are engaged in the exploration, drilling and sale of crude oil.
+The Group also operated a chemical production project in Chinese mainland which is engaged in production of coal related chemical products.
+The carrying values of the coal mine and oil properties are mainly included under "mining and oil properties" of HK\$1.9 billion of property, plant and equipment and the carrying value of the property, plant and equipment of the chemical production project was HK\$2.6 billion as at 31st December 2022.
+In consideration of the financial results of these projects and the prices of the primary inputs/outputs (where applicable) of these projects, namely coal, oil, and coal related chemical products were volatile during the year, management considered there were impairment indicators and performed impairment assessments on these assets.
+Based on the results of the impairment assessment, no provision for impairment against (i) coal mine and oil properties and (ii) property, plant and equipment for the chemical production project were recognised in the consolidated income statement for the year ended 31st December 2022.